Horoneru/neuPlayer/README.md

  - Low memory footprint

- - Updater build-in to keep the player updated
+ - Updater built-in to keep the player updated

 ## How to compile

-If you want to compile neuPlayer manually you just need [Qt](https://www.qt.io/) (version 5.2.0 or above is required)
+If you want to compile neuPlayer manually you just need [Qt](https://www.qt.io/) (version 5.2.0 or above is required, 5.3.2 is the one used for release builds).

 To compile it, run `qmake`and build